Summer motorcycle gloves have a tough job on their hands (pardon the pun).

 Kushitani K-5198 GPV – Hard to get hold of, these Kushitani gloves are supremely comfortable.
 Made from a mix of cowhide, kangaroo leather and goatskin, they feature Kevlar stitching and plastic reinforced knuckle and finger protection.
 The connoisseur’s choice.
 Approx £170.

-Racer 21682 Cross gloves – Racer makes a quality range of motorcycle gloves.
-These catchily-named 21682 Cross gloves are amazing value for money.
+Racer High Speed gloves – Racer makes a quality range of motorcycle gloves.
+These catchily-named High Speed gloves are amazing value for money.
 Featuring TPU and Knox protection, kangaroo leather and a finger bridge.
-If you really like feel, you might not like the impact armour on the palms but aside from that, they’re amazing value for money.
-Approx £65.
+If you really like feel, you might not like the impact armour on the palms but these are no-holds-barred gloves and they won the RiDE Recommended badge.
+Approx £170.

-Rev’it Metis leather gloves – A superbly comfortable and well-made glove from quality brand Rev’it.
-The Metis is made from goat-leather, making it strong and yet lightweight and thin.
+Rev’it Jerez 3 leather gloves – A superbly comfortable and well-made glove from quality brand Rev’it.
+The Jerez 3 is made from goat-leather, making it strong and yet lightweight and thin.
 There’s a TPU hard-shell protector on the knuckle, palm slider and finger.
 Double layer leather zones on the palm and ventilation holes to keep them cool.
-Approx £90.
+Yes they’re pricey but they’re top-spec.
+Approx £290.

-RST Tractech CE gloves – Our Best Pick – The Tractech from RST ticks everything on the list of features you’d want in a summer motorcycle glove.
+RST Tractec Evo 4 CE gloves – The Tractech range of gloves from RST ticks everything on the list of features you’d want in a summer motorcycle glove.
 Premium-grade leather, with a double layer on the palm, tough Aramid-fibre thread used in the main impact areas, split-carbon-knuckle protection, pre-curved fingers and silicone grip on the fingers and palms.
-The Tractech also features a finger bridge and is available in over 7 different colour options.
-Approx £70.
+The Tractech also features a finger bridge and is available in over 7 different models with various colour options.
+Approx £100.

 What gloves does Valentino Rossi wear?